Skip to content

 We will already have considered you for other degrees or a foundation year but believe you need additional qualifications or skills not provided by UEL to successfully complete a degree.

 This is not to say that we would not welcome an application from you in the future.
 To find out more about possible ways into degree study, please contact our Information Advice and Guidance team.
-One of our advisors will be happy to advise you on study outside UEL.
+One of our advisors will be happy to advise you on studying outside UEL.

 Further checks for course applications